The Missionary: Plot

 When Charles tries to explain himself, Isabel states that she was hoping he would help her to change her life (Lord Ames, it turns out, is not sexually active with her).
 The women resume their trade to keep the mission going.

 Fortescue is visited at the mission by the Bishop.
 Fortescue tries to explain that the mission has become so successful that they no longer need Lady Ames' money.
 The Bishop tells him that it's the mission's very success that is threatening its continuance.
 Other religious denominations in the area are complaining that they can't attract enough girls to their own missions, as they're all going to Fortescue.
 The Bishop tells him that, because of rumours, he must move to another parish, otherwise the Missionary Council will close the mission down.

 The Bishop also tells him that someone has tried to murder Lord Ames by poisoning his food; the attempt failed only because Slatterthwaite took a wrong turn again and one of the gardeners died instead.
 From this, Charles deduces that Lady Ames intends to have her husband murdered.
 He races to their Scottish estate on the day of his wedding and manages to foil a shooting "accident" engineered by Corbett, an ardent admirer of Isabel.
 The bullet hits Lady Ames instead, though she is only wounded.
 Lord Ames takes butler Slatterthwaite as his new bed companion.

 Meanwhile, the Bishop of London receives numerous complaints from other denominations about Charles's unusual methods.
 He gives Charles a choice: leave the mission or the Church.
 Charles chooses the latter, and is joined by Isabel.
 Photos at the end of the film show that they have two children together.

+Production

+The film was one of a series of comedies featuring former members of Monty Python backed by Handmade Films.

+Reception

+The film was a minor success at the box office and in December 1983 Denis O'Brien of HandMade Films said he expected the movie to be profitable.